Master mariner

 A master mariner is a licensed mariner who holds the highest grade of licensed seafarer qualification; namely, a master's license.
 A master mariner is therefore allowed to serve as the master of a merchant ship for which national and international requirements apply under the STCW Convention.
 Regulation II/2 sets out requirements for Master Mariners.
 Master mariners can possess either an unlimited certification/licence or one restricted based on tonnage of the ship.
 Certification is given by national authorities, typically following completion of minimum necessary seatime and a course of approved training, based on the IMO model course.
 For those with an unlimited certificate, this has no limits on the tonnage, power, or geographic location of the vessel that the holder of the license is allowed to serve upon.
 An unlimited master mariner would therefore be allowed to serve as the Captain of a ship any size, of any type, operating anywhere in the world, and it reflects the highest level of professional qualification amongst mariners and deck officers.
 Master certification/licensing is also given with tonnage restrictions of 500 tonnes.

 The term master mariner has been in use at least since the 9th century, reflecting the fact that in guild or livery company terms, such a person was a master craftsman in this specific profession (e.g., master carpenter, master blacksmith).

 Norway

-In Norway, the title of Master mariner is Sjøkapteinand it is a protected title to which holders of a license as deck officer class 1 in accordance with the "Regulations on qualifications and certificates for seafarers" have the exclusive right.
+In Norway, the title of Master mariner is Sjøkaptein and it is a protected title to which holders of a license as deck officer class 1 in accordance with the "Regulations on qualifications and certificates for seafarers" have the exclusive right.
 The license is the highest qualification document issued to deck officers.